 Canned tuna also comes in low-sodium options which is what we went for to avoid unhealthy amounts of sodium in the dish.

 The base of the dish is spaghetti, the most popular variety of pasta.
 There’s a high chance you may already have it in your pantry.

 You can also substitute spaghetti with other long pastas such as linguine or fettuccine.
 We don’t recommend hollow pasta because this dish doesn’t have a thick sauce.

 Tuna is the primary source of protein in the dish.
 It comes with its own salty and buttery taste which isn’t overly fishy.
 We use Albacore tuna for its firm texture and high-fat content which makes the dish richer.

-Bacon plays a supporting role to the tuna with its smokey and meaty flavor.
+Bacon and pasta go hand in hand (see similar recipes like this Carbonara Pasta and Cheese Spaghetti).
+It plays a supporting role to the tuna with its smokey and meaty flavor.
 The crispy bacon bits also add more texture to the dish.

 We use salt, pepper, and Italian seasoning.
 A mixture of dried oregano, basil, parsley, thyme, and rosemary, Italian seasoning gives the dish all the herby flavors reminiscent of an authentic Italian dish.

 Capers may be the least familiar ingredient in this dish.
 They are immature flower buds of the caper bush and preserved in a salt or vinegar brine.
 Their flavor profile is special: tangy, earthy, briny, and somewhat similar to that of olives.
 It goes well with lemon, which also happens to be in this recipe.